Korean literati purges: "Cho will become king"

-According to Annals of Joseon Dynasty, Nam Gon now set out to slander Jo and wrote a phrase "Ju cho will become the king" (주초위왕, 走肖爲王)" with honey or sugary water on mulberry leaves so that caterpillars left behind such phrase on leaves.
-When two Hanja (Chinese) characters "ju"(走) and "cho"(肖) are put together, they form a new Hanja character "jo"(趙), which happens to be Jo Gwang-jo's family name.
-Consort Hong or Consort Park showed the leaf to Jungjong and claimed that this was the heaven's warning that Jo would take the throne himself after eliminating Hungu faction.
-Jungjong, who himself rose to the throne through a coup d'état, began to distrust Jo Gwang-jo.
+According to the Veritable Records of the Joseon Dynasty, Nam Kon now set out to slander Cho and wrote a phrase "Chu ch'o will become the king" (주초위왕, 走肖爲王)" with honey or sugary water on mulberry leaves so that caterpillars left behind such phrase on leaves.
+When two Hanja (Chinese) characters "chu"(走) and "ch'o"(肖) are put together, they form a new Hanja character "cho"(趙), which happens to be Cho Kwangjo's family name.
+Consort Hong or Consort Pak showed the leaf to Jungjong and claimed that this was the heaven's warning that Cho would take the throne himself after eliminating Hungu faction.
+Jungjong, who himself rose to the throne through a coup d'état, began to distrust Cho Kwangjo.
 [When Goryeo dynasty fell and was replaced by Joseon dynasty, there was popular saying "Son of wood will gain the country" (목자득국 木子得國).
-When two Hanja characters meaning wood(木) and son(子) are combined, they form a new character "yi"(李), which happens to be the family name of Yi Seong-gye, who deposed the last king of Goryeo and founded Joseon dynasty.
-These phrases helped Yi Seong-gye win popular support for the new dynasty as heaven's will.]
+When two Hanja characters meaning wood(木) and son(子) are combined, they form a new character "yi"(李), which happens to be the family name of Yi Sŏnggye, who deposed the last king of Goryeo and founded Joseon dynasty.
+These phrases helped Yi Sŏnggye win popular support for the new dynasty as heaven's will.]